 2 Good 0 \$0

 3 Satisfactory 0 \$0

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

 Total 100.00 \$666,019

-Main Findings • The purpose of the throughout the me • ote turnover of parking

-• The income gained from parking meters is used for infrastructure improvements listed in an adopted Smart Parking Infrastructure Program.
+Main Findings • The purpose of the meters is to promote turnover of parking throughout the metered precinct.
+The income gained from parking meters is used for infrastructure improvements listed in an adopted Smart Parking Infrastructure Program.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 These inspections assist with asset lifecycle monitoring and future renewal programming.

-•

-• A significant proportransactions. ortion of revenue is o derived from cashless

-• One meter removed due to landslip - to be replaced in near future with remediation works.
+A significant proportion of revenue is derived from cashless transactions.
+One meter removed due to landslip - to be replaced in near future with remediation works.

 Future Actions • Continue to maintain the meters.
 Review the cash collection agreement to improve the cash collection and enable meters to remain operational.
 Investigate the expansion of smart parking to other key locations such as Birubi and Shoal Bay precincts.
 Continue to condition inspect 100% of assets annually.